+Updated June 30th, 2021.
 Great intranets continually improve and evolve.
-To effectively manage that change, you need a system.
+But to effectively manage that change, you need a system and a plan.

 Step 1: Start with intranet purpose